Construction Injuries: Key Takeaways

 6. Falling Debris

-Falling debris such as building materials, pieces of scaffolding or tools can result in serious injuries for employees on a construction site.
+Falling debris, such as building materials, pieces of scaffolding, or tools, can result in head and brain injuries for employees on a construction site.

 7. Fires And Explosions